fmussi/Custom-Device-XML-Editor/README.md

 The **Custom Device XML Editor** is a tool that is meant to simplify configuration of custom devices by giving you a better, simpler interface and automatically exposing the user to all configuration options without needing to know the possible XML tags.

-### Source is Not Public ###

-This tool is still very much in dev and is just a side project.
-Once it gets to a stable spot, I'll move it to our GIT repo since there's no reason long term for this tool/source to remain internal.

 ### LabVIEW Version ###

 LabVIEW 2015 & VeriStand 2015